 Water Supply Piping

-- Find the mainline clean-out and ensure that it is accessible.
+- Ensure the mainline clean-out is easily accessible.

 Water Heater Plumbing Tips

-- A rusty water tank is a sign of pending problems.
+- Rusty water tanks are a sign of potential problems.

 Miscellaneous Plumbing Tips